 Detroit Geothermal Heating & Cooling Systems

 Looking for a more efficient and less expensive way to heat and cool your home?
 If so, a geothermal system might be a good choice for you.
 Though geothermal systems have been around since the 1940s, recent spikes in energy prices have generated new interest in them.
 These days, more and more homeowners are replacing their traditional HVAC systems with a geothermal unit.
 Andy’s Statewide is the expert when it comes to geothermal heating and cooling in Michigan, so give us a call today.

 What Is a Geothermal Unit?

-Most geothermal systems are pump-based, meaning they pump the stale air out of your home while also pumping the appropriate temperature of air into it.
+Most geothermal cooling systems are pump-based, meaning they pump the stale air out of your home while also pumping the appropriate temperature of air into it.
 Some geothermal units have additional components, such as variable speed fans, that allow for greater control and efficiency.
 There are also plenty of models that can supply your home with hot water, which means you could replace your old traditional water heater as well.

 Replacing Your Unit

 Replacing your traditional HVAC system with a geothermal heating and cooling system does require a large investment up-front, but it also comes with lots of long term benefits.
-Compared to traditional heating and cooling systems, geothermal systems are more energy efficient, last longer, require less maintenance, and keep heating and cooling bills down.
+Compared to traditional heating and cooling systems, geothermal systems are more energy-efficient, last longer, require less maintenance, and keep heating and cooling bills down.
 In fact, many geothermal units end up paying for themselves in as little as five to ten years.